 If you are familiar with SPL, the following sections summarize the changes implemented with SPL2.

-While working with SPL2 you might encounter a few new terms and concepts, which are described in the following table:
+While working with SPL2 you will encounter a few new terms and concepts, which are described in the following table:

 |SPL2 statements||SPL2 statements are searches and other types of data-related code.
 There are several different SPL2 statements: